The White Horse Inn (operetta): The original play

 In the last decade of the 19th century, Oscar Blumenthal, a theatre director from Berlin, Germany, was on holiday in Lauffen (now part of Bad Ischl), a small town in the vicinity of St. Wolfgang.
 There, at the inn where he was staying, Blumenthal happened to witness the head waiter's painful wooing of his boss, a widow.
-Amused, Blumenthal used the story as the basis of a comedy—without music—which he co-authored with actor Gustav Kadelburg.
-However, Blumenthal and Kadelburg relocated the action from Lauffen to the much more prominent St. Wolfgang, where the Gasthof Weißes Rößl had actually existed since 1878.
+Amused, Blumenthal used the story as the basis of a comedy without music; which he co-authored with actor Gustav Kadelburg.
+However, Blumenthal and Kadelburg relocated the action from Lauffen to the much more prominent St. Wolfgang, where the actual Gasthof Weißes Rößl had existed since 1878.
 Having thus chanced upon a suitable title, the authors went to work, and Im weißen Rößl eventually premiered in Berlin in 1897.

 The play was an immediate success.
-The Berlin audience would laugh at the comic portrayal of well-to-do city dwellers such as Wilhelm Giesecke, a manufacturer of underwear, and his daughter Ottilie, who have travelled all the way from Berlin to St. Wolfgang and now, on holiday, cannot help displaying many of the characteristics of the nouveaux-riches.
+The Berlin audiences laughed at the comic portrayal of well-to-do city dwellers such as Wilhelm Giesecke, a manufacturer of underwear, and his daughter Ottilie, who have travelled all the way from Berlin to St. Wolfgang and now, on holiday, cannot help displaying many of the characteristics of the nouveaux-riches.
 "Wär' ick bloß nach Ahlbeck jefahren"—"If only I had gone to Ahlbeck", Giesecke sighs as he considers his unfamiliar surroundings and the strange dialect spoken by the wild mountain people that inhabit the Salzkammergut.
 At the same time the play promoted tourism in Austria, especially in and around St. Wolfgang, with a contemporary edition of the Baedeker praising the natural beauty of the region and describing the White Horse Inn as nicely situated at the lakefront next to where the steamboat can be taken for a romantic trip across the Wolfgangsee.
 The White Horse Inn was even awarded a Baedeker star.

 Sydney Rosenfeld, a prolific American adapter of foreign plays, premièred an English version of the play titled At the White Horse Tavern at Wallack's Theatre in 1899, with a cast including Amelia Bingham and Leo Ditrichstein.